Exterior 12v transformer, 10w, IP44

 6. Where possible always try to keep the transformer above

-and fill with resin to reduce water ingress.
+and fill with resin or magic gel to reduce water ingress.

 Wire wound toroidal transformer resin-potted into a black polycarbonate box